Category Archives: Northern California Inland

 Shortening the route: Since there are car-accessible trailheads with parking lots scattered along the route, you can start/stop your ride at any of them and tailor the route to suit your aesthetics, conditioning, and tolerance for crowds (see my warning about theft at the beginning of this post).
 The 6 sections from best to worst are IMO #3, 5, 6, 1, 2, and 4.
 Which means there is no way to ride just the good stuff.
 My ideal short route would be #3, 4, 5, and back, putting up with Section 4 for what lies on either side.

 Adding miles: You can add on 6-8 unthrilling miles to our route by continuing on past the dam Visitor Center and going R/south on Hwy 151, Shasta Dam Blvd., to Summit City (so called on maps, but signed “Shasta Lake” as you approach town), then either turning around or heading north on Lake Blvd, which will return you to the dam.
 Shasta Dam Blvd. is a generic moderate climb and descent on a big two-lane road with car-friendly contours (big sweeping turns).
 If you ride it as an out and back, it adds c.
-1100 ft.
+1100 ft. of elevation.
 Lake Blvd. is even less exciting.
 The only real reward in doing the loop, besides getting additional miles in, is the spectacular vista point halfway up the Shasta Dam Blvd. climb looking back on the face of Shasta Dam, the lake behind it, and Mt.
 Shasta in the distance.
-I’d ride to it, take in the view, and turn around.
+I suggest riding to it, taking in the view, and turning around.

 View from the Hwy 151 vista point